-Apprehension and frustration began to spread around the stadium but the home fans' worries were eased five minutes before halftime.
-Reus flicked Gotze's pass beautifully into the path of Lewandowski who rounded Willy and slotted the ball into the empty net to finish off a superb team move.
+Apprehension and frustration began to spread around the stadium but their worries were eased five minutes before half time.
+Reus flicked Gotze's pass into the path of Lewandowski who rounded Willy and slotted the ball into the empty net to finish off a superb team move.

 Joaquin was gifted a free header in the last action of the first half which Weidenfeller comfortably held and the start of the second half offered similarly enticing opportunities for both sides.

 Lewandowski was unable to guide his shot past Willy after some more quick, crisp interplay with Gotze and minutes later the Weidenfeller managed to get a strong hand to the ball to keep Joaquin's header.